 Felt Christmas trees

-Presents aren’t just for giving—they can also be a great way to decorate your house in the days leading up to Christmas.
-If you want to keep with an upscale, rustic theme in your home, your wrapped presents should match.
-To do this, simply wrap your presents with burlap instead of wrapping paper, and use twine for the bow.
-Then, tuck sprigs of evergreen, pine cones, berries, or anything else from your backyard within the twine to create aesthetically pleasing presents to display all month long.
-Holiday hack: These wrapped gifts don’t even need to be presents that you’ll be giving away; they can even be empty boxes to create the perfect seasonal decor.
-Check out these 15 Christmas traditions from around the world that you’ll want to steal.
+Presents aren’t just for giving.
+They can also be a great way to decorate your house in the days leading up to Christmas.
+Simply wrap your presents with burlap instead of wrapping paper, and use twine for the bow.
+Get even more festive with this Christmas craft by tucking sprigs of evergreen, pine cones, berries, and other holiday trinkets within the twine to create aesthetically pleasing presents to display all month long.

 Cardboard Christmas tree ornament

-Creating a twine ball ornament for your mantel or your tree is an easy way to get a perfectly rustic yet festive holiday look.
-For this DIY ornament, you’ll need a Styrofoam sphere, twine, and glue.
-Soak the twine in the glue, and then wrap it around the Styrofoam sphere until the sphere is completely covered.
-After allowing time to dry, add Christmas-y decorations, such as mini felt trees, ribbons, or bells.
-If you’re looking to up your outdoor-decorating game, here are 11 holiday lighting tips to have the best display in the neighborhood.
+Creating a twine ball ornament for your mantel or tree is an easy way to get a perfectly rustic yet festive holiday look.
+Soak twine in glue and then wrap it around a Styrofoam sphere until the Styrofoam is completely covered.
+Once it’s dry, add Christmasy decorations, such as mini felt trees, ribbons, or bells.

 Upscale Advent wreath

 Put a new twist on an old classic with this stylized Advent wreath.
-Instead of using a typical evergreen wreath, purchase a flat white wooden basket to use as the base of your creation.
-From there, it’s all about decorating: Head into your backyard and gather berries, pine branches, and pine cones.
-Using a hot glue gun, attach these natural decorations to the basket.
-Stick four thick red candles in the middle to complete the piece.
-Stick with the do-it-yourself theme and create one of these DIY Advent calendars to count down to Christmas.
+Instead of using a typical evergreen wreath, purchase a flat, white wicker basket to use as the base of your creation.
+From there, it’s all about decorating: Head into your backyard and gather berries, pine branches, and pine cones to position around four thick, red candles.

 Wooden Santa Claus

-This wooden Santa Claus figurine will have you ho, ho, ho-ing throughout the holiday season.
-To make this jolly little guy, you’ll need wooden carving blocks and spheres, which you can get at your local craft store.
-Use wood glue to attach the round sphere for the head on top of the rectangular body.
-Add oblong spheres as arms and an oval shape as a cap.
-From there, it’s all about the decorating: Add colorful paint and a beard made with a pipe cleaner.
-Your brand-new Santa just may work with one of these ideas for a gorgeous (but low effort) Christmas mantel.
+This wooden Santa Claus figurine will have you ho ho ho–ing throughout the holiday season.
+Start with a wooden peg shape and use wood glue to attach additional wooden pieces for the arms, legs, and cap.
+From there, it’s all about the decorating: Add colorful paint and a beard made from a pipe cleaner.

 Light-up stick star